maartene/AoC2024/Day24/NOTES.md

 ## 🍅 Pomodoro 2 - parse the wires and apply them in the small example
 - ✅ Make the example input pass for the small example (without hard coded values)
 - ✅ The larger example

+## 🍅 Pomodoro 3 - part one
+- ✅ Get the first ⭐️
+- ✅ Cleanup part one